k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   return function() {
     return v;
   };
-}, v);
+}, v); // WAT?
 ~~~~~~~

-I apologize for that brief but necessary detour, now where were we?
+I apologize for that brief but necessary detour.
+Now, where were we?
 Oh yes, `v` has just been scoped correctly by passing it into an _IIFE_.
 Where this (no pun intended) gets interesting is when we start modifying and controlling _this_.
 Let's take a look at a counter example -- no, not that type of counter, a counting counter.

 {lang=coffeescript}
 ~~~~~~~